What Is Leptin & Can It Make You Fat?

 As it turns out, higher leptin levels are strongly correlated with higher levels of body fat.

-Yup, if you’re a guy that is under 10% body fat (which is very lean), then it is very unlikely that you’ll have any detectable leptin in your blood stream.
+Yup, if you’re a man who is under 10% body fat or woman who is under 20% fat then it is very unlikely that you’ll have any detectable leptin in your blood stream.

 However, it has also been discovered that leptin isn’t only dependent on body fat; it’s also related to how much, or little, you are eating.